If you're running Hecatomb on a HPC cluster, we absolutely recommend setting up a Snakemake profile.

 Changing the Hecatomb configuration

-Alternatively, you can specify a customised config file for a specific run.
-Before Hecatomb runs, it will copy the system default config file to your working directory and use it for your analysis.
-To customise your run, you can copy the system default config file like so:
+Alternatively, you can copy and modify the default config file.
+Before Hecatomb runs, it will copy the system default config file to the output directory and use it for your analysis.
+To customise your run, you can copy the system default config file before running Hecatomb like so:

 hecatomb config

-You can then edit your new hecatomb.config.yaml file to suit your needs.
+You can then edit your new hecatomb.out/hecatomb.config.yaml file to suit your needs.
 It will automatically be used in your Hecatomb run, or if you rename it you can specify the file with --configfile:

 hecatomb run --configfile myRenamedHecatomb.config.yaml